Summer HERE. The World AWAY.

 If you are participating in approved Arch work or learning experience, you will remain eligible for in-school deferment on your loans.
 If you choose not to participate in an approved Arch work or learning experience and do not enroll in at least a half time basis (six credit hours) for over six consecutive months, you will increase your risk of entering Federal loan repayment.
 Due to rules impacting students who may have entered repayment on their Federal student loans prior to Arch participation, students are encouraged to contact their loan servicer directly with questions about loans which have previously gone into repayment or to discuss deferment or forbearance eligibility on non-Federal loans while away from campus.

 For payments and payment options, visit the Bursar's Office.

-Refunds of credit balances will be issued by the Bursar’s Office.
-Since financial aid will not post to the student accounts until after July 1st, most credit balance refunds will not be issued until after this date.
+Refunds of credit balances will be issued by the Bursar’s Office once financial aid has paid to the student’s account.
 If there is a payment plan on the student’s account, a refund will not be issued until the last payment of the payment plan has been made.

 Refunds due to withdrawals will be based on the official withdrawal date.
 Tuition refunds are made according to the following schedule:

 - Less than 2 weeks: 90% refund

 - Less than 4 weeks: 70% refund

 - Less than 6 weeks: 60% refund